-Your baby seems irritated during feedings, he wants to nurse more often and you are starting to wonder if you are producing enough milk to meet his needs?
+Your baby seems irritated during feedings, they want to nurse more often and you are starting to wonder if you are producing enough milk to meet their needs.
 Although most women do have enough milk to feed their babies, there might still be a problem that makes your child frustrated during feedings, including not producing enough milk.
 But how do you know if that’s your case?

 Good milk production

-- From his fifth day of life, his stools should be yellow and soft.
+- From their fifth day of life, their stools should be yellow and soft.

-- Your baby should be alert, wake-up by himself for feedings and show signs of satiety after feedings.
+- Your baby should be alert, wake-up by themselves for feedings and show signs of satiety after feedings.

-- He should return to his birth weight between the 10th and 14th day of his life.
+- They should return to their birth weight between the 10th and 14th day of life.

 - Your breasts should be fuller before nursing than after.

 There are several ways to increase milk production; some are natural while others are medical.
 It’s always better to try to natural approach first and to only use medicines if nothing else works.